Skip to main content

 Why is it important to stay safe and warm?

-Yet many people face big changes to their lives after a bereavement that make it hard to keep their homes safe and warm.
-Such as:
+After a bereavement, many people face changes that make it harder to keep their home safe and warm, such as:

-• Having less money because the person who has died used to earn money or claimed benefits which you shared.
+• Having less money, if the person who died contributed financially or received benefits you shared

-• You have been left with bills or debts related to the person’s illness or death such as healthcare treatment or solicitor bills.
+• Unpaid bills or debts related to their illness or death, such as healthcare or legal costs

 Information on staying safe and warm